Xcode-Tips/xcode-tips.github.io/README.md

 ### Viewing .crash files

 In Xcode’s Organizer, in the Crashes section, you can right-click or ctrl-click on any row and choose Show in Finder.
-This will reveal a .crashpoint file — do a Show Package Contents and then dig in further.
-You will find .crash files with the full crash logs, which provide a lot more info than what you see in Organizer.
+This will reveal a `.crashpoint` file — do a "Show Package Contents" and then dig in further.
+You will find `.crash` files with the full crash logs, which provide a lot more info than what you see in Organizer.

 Source: [Brent Simmons](https://inessential.com/2021/03/16/the_hottest_of_all_xcode_tips)